South Bend's Defense Vehicle Boom Is Filling One Talent Gap and Deepening Another

 The second acute scarcity sits on the production floor.
 Master welders certified to AWS D17.1 (Aerospace) or MIL-STD-1595A specifications saw a 67% increase in days-to-fill between 2022 and 2024, averaging 78 days in St. Joseph County according to American Welding Society workforce data and the Indiana Department of Workforce Development's Hoosier Hot 50 Jobs report.

-Suppliers have responded with signing bonuses in the $5,000 to $7,500 range for welders holding active certifications and five or more years of aluminium fabrication experience.
+Suppliers have responded with signing bonuses in the $5,000 to $7,500 range for welders holding active certifications and five or more years of aluminum fabrication experience.
 But the structural problem runs deeper than compensation.
 An estimated 75% of the qualified candidate pool is passive, and the unemployment rate in this specialty sits below 1.5%.
 The adjacent RV industry in Elkhart County, just 25 miles east, pays comparable wages for less stringent welding certifications.
-This creates what the regional labour flow analysis describes as a "talent sponge" effect: entry-level and mid-tier welders gravitate toward Elkhart, where the work is less regulated and the barrier to entry is lower.
+This creates what the regional labor flow analysis describes as a "talent sponge" effect: entry-level and mid-tier welders gravitate toward Elkhart, where the work is less regulated and the barrier to entry is lower.

 CNC Machinists and Electrical Engineers: The Demographic Cliff